norbby42/Lavender/README.md

 ## Contributing
 Contributions are welcome!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.
 To contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-Here are some basic resources on code style and naming conventions Lavender trys to fullfill:
+Here are some basic resources on code style and naming conventions Lavender trys to fulfill:
 - https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions
 - https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/identifier-names